erizov/Professor/semester_4/lecture_14_security_patterns/oauth/README.md

 ## Often Used Together With

-Oauth is commonly used in combination with:
+Oauth is used in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions
-- **Strategy**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **JWT**: OAuth is authorization framework, JWT is token format (OAuth can use JWT)
+- **JWT**: OAuth is authorization framework, JWT is token format (OAuth capplyuse JWT)
 - **SAML**: OAuth is for authorization, SAML is for authentication/SSO
 - **OpenID Connect**: OAuth is authorization, OpenID Connect adds authentication layer on top